El Pueblo de los Angeles

 Solution

-In creating our solution, we saw an opportunity to amplify aesthetic, user engagement, and community partnerships.
 Along with updated branding for physical and digital assets, we suggested adding unique experiences like a digital-audio tour and an AR art gallery, sponsoring community-painted cultural murals and environmental enhancements, and hosting a series of events and activities for people to discover under-utilized areas of the site.

 Creating Cohesion